 SANS Webinar: A Principal Control Engineer’s Perspective on Defending Energy Utilities from IoT/ICS Attacks

-In this educational webinar featuring Hank Sierk, Principal Controls Engineer with 30+ years of experience at Dominion Energy (now retired), we cover key topics including:
+In this educational webinar featuring Hank Sierk, Principal Controls Engineer with 30+ years of experience in the energy utility industry (now retired), we cover key topics including:

 • Why continuous security monitoring is required to address both real-time security needs and operational requirements, such as identifying malfunctioning or misconfigured equipment.